 The “Instagram” phenomenon has made this building located in Spain super popular.
 Designed by Ricardo Bofill in 1973 and inspired by the Mediterranean architectural tradition, its geometric shapes recall the works of Escher.
 Its vibrant colors (among which we find a range of pink) have made it very popular.
 Does the color range and geometric shapes have something to do with the taste of so many millennials for this architectural work?

-During the 80’s, an eccentric decorative style emerged.
-It broke the rules of rational and “good design” which the Bauhaus had proposed decades earlier in Germany.
+An eccentric decorative style emerged during the 80’s decade.
+It broke the rules of rational and “good design” which the Bauhaus proposed decades earlier in Germany.
 According to Houzz website, “the Memphis style is a philosophy that moves away from the sober and rationalist patterns that dominated much of the 20th century.”
-Its members generated daringly colorful and groundbreaking proposals.
-It was based on the mixture of styles, materials, colors and trends.
+Its members generated colorful and groundbreaking proposals.
+It was based on the mixture of styles.
+But also in the mixture of materials, colors and trends.
 Pink as a “groundbreaking” element gains strength in this movement.

 There are those who speak of the “Neo-Memphis” in the late 2010s, as a reinterpretation of the style of the 80s.
-Although here everything is softer and sweeter, more pastel.
+Nontheless, here everything is softer and sweeter, more pastel.
+Some call it pink design.

-Thinking about incorporating ranges of pink into your interiors?
+Thinking about incorporating pink design into your projects?
 Check with Smart Room Barcelona.
 We can perform 3D visualizations to help you apply better this powerful design element.